zeek/zeek-docs/doc/script-reference/attributes.rst

 Attributes
 ==========

-The Zeek scripting language supports the following attributes.
+The Zeek scripting language supports customization of many language elements via *attributes*.
+For example, attributes can ensure that a function gets invoked whenever you modify a table, automatically expire elements from a set, or tell the :ref:`logging framework <framework-logging>` which record fields you'd like it to write.
+Zeek features the following attributes:

 .. list-table::
   :header-rows: 1